Sandy Petrie Recovery/Update Page

 Sunday, August 7, 2016 - 11:00 AM

-On Friday night, August 5, 2016, Sandy went into ventricular fibrillation in our home.
+On Friday night, August 5, 2016, Sandy had a sudden cardiac arrest in our home.
 I found her slumped in a chair, unresponsive, with shallow, labored breathing and barely a hint of a pulse.
 I began administering CPR (thank you lifeguard training) and called 911.
 After the paramedics arrived, they had to use a defibrillator to start her heart after which she was taken to a hospital in Nashville where I’m now writing this.
 As part of their protocol when someone’s heart has stopped, they had her under complete sedation, paralyzed, and dropped her body temperature to around 33 degrees Celsius in an effort to preserve/protect neurological functions.
 She is in the cardiovascular intensive care unit and in very capable hands.

 The boys stayed at a friend’s house that night (Drew was home when it happened but that’s a story for another time) and Sandy’s parents flew in to Nashville Saturday morning to help.